jpcosteira/CIV5164Z_PIV/0_INSTRUCTIONS/README.md

+## Preparation

+### Docker containers

-Docker is the software "swiss knife" that we will use to deploy systems and code in the course.
+Docker is a "swiss knife" that we will use to deploy systems and code in the course.
 You may explore documentation about docker https://www.docker.com/101-tutorial/  or here https://docs.docker.com/get-started/

-# Preparation

 Docker basics will be taught in class but we recommend you define and use our working environment prior to starting the course: